 At Malaga Cove Plaza in Palos Verdes Estates, the historic Spanish-style commercial plaza anchored by the Neptune Fountain.
 ZIP 90274.

-Late afternoon into early evening, typically 4:00 to 6:00 PM, with the tree itself lit toward the end of the program.
+Late afternoon into early evening, with the tree itself lit toward the end of the program.
 Roaming carolers usually start before the official ceremony.

 Yes.
 The ceremony is small, calm, and short by design — cookie decorating, letters to Santa, carolers.
 Stroller-friendly.
 The plaza arcades can feel tight when the crowd is at peak.